jhpyle/docassemble/_docs/playground.md

 The "Save" button will save the interview and do nothing more.

-The "Save and Run" button will open an interview in another window.
+The "Save and Run" button will run the interview in another window.
-Your browser might block this as an unwanted pop-up window.
-Make sure to tell your browser to allow pop-ups from **docassemble**.

 The "Delete" button will remove the interview from the Playground.